Mandelbrot Sets Generated from the Riemann Zeta Function

 $$ e^z = \sum_{k=0}^{\infty} \frac{1}{k!}z^k $$ $$ \zeta(s)=\sum_{k=1}^{\infty}\frac{1}{k^s}=\sum_{k=1}^{\infty}e^{-s\log k} $$

-Is There Physical Meaning?
+Could There Be a Physical Meaning?

 How the Zeta Function Is Computed